-As can be seen in the history of our zoo, the Stadt Haag animal park was originally set up as a wildlife park that allows people in Haag and the surrounding area to observe domestic animals.
+As can be seen in the history of our zoo, the Stadt Haag animal park was originally set up as a wildlife park so that people in Haag and the surrounding area would be able to observe the domestic animals.

 The interest of the visitors was growing, so that exotic animals soon found a new home in Stadt Haag.
 One of our most important goals is the environmental education for people.

 In the recent past, the zoo has become increasingly important for the protection of endangered animals.
 With its own programs (for example, the European Endagered Species Program – EEP) which intensify the cooperation of zoos and animal parks, endangered animal species are financed and zoos encouraged to keep these species alive.
 The most important goal is to obtain a genetically balanced population, which serves as a reservoir and will in the future serve to support the dwindling wildlife.
 The participating zoos are only holders of the animals belonging to the EEP.
 Each type of EEP is supervised by a species coordinator who coordinates and supervises the composition of breeding groups.